-Surrounding the femoral head sits articular cartilage which allows the hip to access its full ranges of motion while limiting the stresses of friction.
-The acetabulum has fibrocartilage which make up its labrum.
+Surrounding the femoral head sits articular cartilage which allows the hip to access its full range of motion while limiting the stress of friction.
+The acetabulum has an articulating fibrocartilage layer that makes up the labrum.
 This fibrocartilaginous labrum creates a tighter seal than the acetabulum alone can provide.
 This allows for even further stability of the hip joint.

 - the iliopsoas (hip flexor)

 - the rectus femoris (hip flexor/ knee extensor)

 - the “hamstrings” – semitendonosis, semimembranous, and biceps femoris, long head (hip extensors/ knee flexor)